Code of Ethics

 - monitors, with the support of the Chief Audit Officer, the compliance with the principles and values contained in this Code of Ethics, reporting annually to the Management Control Committee and to the Supervisory Body in accordance with Legislative Decree 23/2001

 - proposes the appropriate changes to make the Code consistent with the current company’s situation

 The implementation process of the Code of Ethics – integrated with the management processes underlying the Sustainability Report – envisages an evaluation and a third-party assessment in accordance with the principles and contents of the ISO 26000 standard.
 The statement on the CSR governance level in the Intesa Sanpaolo Group describes the method applied and the results, with separate assessment of respect for human rights.

 Compliance with the principles and values of the Code of Ethics was monitored with the support of the current Chief Audit Officer, so that it could be reported annually to the Management Control Committee and the Surveillance Body pursuant to Legislative Decree 231/2001.
 Audits were conducted on 11 risk areas that also considered social and environmental responsibility aspects and implications including:

 - Audit activities within the framework of the ESG Programme;

 - Transactions with Related Parties and associated entities

 - Personnel remuneration and incentive systems (in various Group companies)

-- Customer complaints management activities (on various Group companies) and in general measures aimed at assessing the service quality (e.g.: focus on the order acquisition process from Private customers)
+- Customer complaints management activities (on various Group companies) and in general measures aimed at assessing the quality of the services provided to customers (e.g., customer satisfaction issues relating to Banca dei Territori customers)